slavivo/concept_map/README.md

 # Concept Map

-This project aims to create knowledge graphs that for a given subject/field, language and level of study.
+This project aims to create knowledge graphs that for a given subject/topic/concept, language and level of education.
 The nodes are hierarchical - the subject, concepts and micro-concepts belonging to the various concepts.
 The edges between the same-level nodes dictate the order in which they should be learnt.
 The edges between different-level nodes dictate the parent-child relationship between the nodes.

 ## Installation

 For creating knowledge graphs the following python libraries are required:
 - openai, numpy, tenacity

 For interactive hierarchical graphs you will need:
 - dash
-- dash-cytoscape
+- dash\-cytoscape

 For standard graph visualization you will need:
 - gephi